wevbarker/PSALTer-devel/README.md

 - `IndsValue` are the indices of `FieldNameValue`, if any.
 - `SymmValue` is the intended index-symmetry on `IndsValue`.
 The syntax is the same as in `DefTensor`.
 - `PrintAsValue` is the string that `FieldNameValue` will format as.
 The syntax is the same as in `DefTensor`.
-- `PrintSourceAsValue` is the string that the source conjugate to `FieldNameValue` will format as.
+- `PrintSourceAsValue` is the string that the source conjugate to `FieldNameValue` will us as format.

 To compute a spectrum use `ParticleSpectrum`:
 ```mathematica